jkoerte/jkoerte.github.io/essays/asking-smart-questions.md

 Can anyone supply a solution to my problem?
 ```

 For starters, as a comment I read pointed out, the user does not even have *any* recursion in their code block.
-To give them benefit of the doubt, perhaps they are new to recursion, but it seems more like an indicator that they did not do any research prior, and are just looking for a quick answer.
+To give them the benefit of the doubt, perhaps they are new to recursion, but it seems more like an indicator that they did not do any research prior, and are just looking for a quick answer.

 Luckily for them someone copy-pasted an answer from somewhere on the web, but that really defeats the purpose of asking specific questions to try and learn what you need to rather than just being handed the answer.
 It does not promote thinking or discussion in the community, and so overall, it does not really benefit anyone in a meaningful way outside of getting the needed answer.

 Here is the <a target = "_blank" href = "https://stackoverflow.com/questions/4367260/creating-a-recursive-method-for-palindrome">link</a> to the StackOverflow page

 ## Conclusion
 I think both of the questions, good and bad, helped me gain some insights into the importance of asking smart questions.
 I can see now that it is just good practice to provide as much as you can to catch people up to speed on what you need help with.
-Not only does it help you to receive more intrest in your question, but also helps the viewer to pick up on your problems faster.
+Not only does it help you to receive more interest in your question, but also helps the viewer to pick up on your problems faster.
 As they say, "help me help you".
-I also see the importance of doing resarch beforehand.
+I also see the importance of doing research beforehand.
 This ties into the idea of being able to provide as much info as you can, but you may even be able to find a solution on your own.
-On top of that, you have less a chance of making a fool of yourself on a public forum, and show that you at least put in the effort, regardless of the outcome.
+On top of that, you have less of a chance of making a fool of yourself on a public forum, and show that you at least put in the effort, regardless of the outcome.
 And lastly, it is a great way to just improve your knowledge.
-Asking specific and educated questions allows you to, once again, possibly recieve responsed faster, but also to further build upon what knowledge you already have, which is never a bad thing.
-That is just a few of the many benefits of asking smart questions that I can think of, bbut when asking smart questions, you can expect smart responses at the very least.
+Asking specific and educated questions allows you to, once again, possibly receive responses faster, but also to further build upon what knowledge you already have, which is never a bad thing.
+That is just a few of the many benefits of asking smart questions that I can think of, but when asking smart questions, you can expect smart responses at the very least.